projectcalico/calico/docs/source/involved.rst

 - `calico <https://github.com/Metaswitch/calico>`__ - All of the core Calico
-  code except for that specific to Docker/container environments: the Felix agent, the ACL manager, the OpenStack plugin; testing for all of those; and the source for Calico's documentation.
+  code except for that specific to Docker/container environments: the Felix agent, the OpenStack plugin; testing for all of those; and the source for Calico's documentation.

 - `calico-docker <https://github.com/Metaswitch/calico-docker>`__ - Calico code